dirigiblelabs/sample-ide-perspective/README.md

-# Guess my number example project
+# Example project

-Example project showcasing how to write Eclipse Dirigible modules.
+Example project, showing how to write Dirigible perspectives and views.

 ## Components